wieden-kennedy/autoscalebot/README.md

 This package is not written, maintained, or in any way related to Heroku.
 It

-Code credits for salad itself are in the AUTHORS file.
+Code credits for heroku-autoscale itself are in the AUTHORS file.